5 Ways Air Purifiers Can Improve Indoor Air Quality

 Even before the COVID-19 pandemic, businesses tried to learn how to improve air quality for various reasons.
 The motivation to enhance air quality might often be to remove odors, illnesses, and harmful gases, contributing to adverse health effects.

-One of the best ways to improve indoor air quality at home or the office and reduce exposure to contaminants is air purification.
+One of the best ways to improve indoor air quality at home or the office and reduce exposure to contaminants is through air purifiers.
 Here are five ways air purifiers can improve the air quality in your space:

 Most air purifiers offer multiple layers of filtration.
 That way, every time the air is exchanged through the filters, the more air is cleaned thoroughly.
 That way, even if one filter does not remove certain particles (like pollen), other filters might catch them.
 Most air purifiers have two filter layers - a pre-filter and an active (or primary) filter.